 If you have not secured career-related employment 6 months after completing your 4-year undergraduate degree program (with a 70% GPA and all required elements of the program), Nipissing invites you to return, tuition free, for up to 30 additional credits.

-Nipissing’s Health and Safety has set programs and services to provide a safe and secure environment for everyone: Students, staff, faculty and visitors.
+Nipissing’s Health and Safety has programs and services that provide a safe and secure environment for everyone: Students, staff, faculty and visitors.
 These initiatives include a campus whistle program, campus safety walk program, emergency telephones and emergency response programs.